blacklightpy/vaultofknowledge/World Building/Creativity and Arts/Colour Theory/Colour Modelling/CIE Standard Observer.md

 The [[CIE 1931 RGB Colour Space]] was defined using the RGB tristimulus values derived from these mapping functions.
 Similarly, the [[CIE 1931 XYZ Colour Space]] was defined using the XYZ tristimulus values derived from the standard observer mapping functions.

 Later, it was discovered that the cones covered a larger field of view than previously believed.
-The visual matching experiments were repeated by W. S. Stiles, J. M. Burch
+The visual matching experiments were repeated by W. S. Stiles, J. M. Burch and N. I. Speranskaya using this wider field of view and in 1964, the CIE 10$\degree$ Standard Observer was published.
 # Derivation
 ## Derivation of the CIE RGB colour matching functions
 It was defined by two independent experiments in 1920 by W. David Wright with ten observers and John Guild with seven observers.